-- To sensitize the students about the need for corporate restructuring for achieving fast growth and maximize shareholders value in the context of ever increasing competition thrown up by liberalization and globalization of Indian economy. - It would go into reviewing a potential investment opportunity and it will ties business strategy analysis, financial analysis, forecasting analysis, and valuation analysis together. - To provide hands-on experience in valuation especially using financial analysis.
+- value in the context of ever-increasing competition thrown up by liberalization and globalization of Indian economy. - It would go into reviewing a potential investment opportunity and it will tie business strategy analysis, financial analysis, forecasting analysis, and valuation analysis together. - To provide hands-on experience in valuation especially using financial analysis.